 - Covid-19 Officer role description - LINK

 - Club Matters resources, such as a re-opening toolkit, to support volleyball clubs to get back to activity - LINK

 - ReActivate, CIMSPA's free training platform which is designed to equip volunteers with the knowledge and skills they need to confidently return after the lockdown - LINK

-- Our Competition Working Group's latest consultation on the 2020/21 indoor season - LINK
+- Looking for the latest information on Volleyball England's 2020/21 season competitions? - LINK

 - Need some help drafting session rules for participants taking part in volleyball activity?
-Check out the Coventry & Warwick Riga website for an example of best practice.
+Check out Coventry & Warwick Riga VC's website for an example of best practice.
 The phrase 'By attending the sessions you agree to follow these rules' is key here. - LINK